dokku/dokku-letsencrypt/README.md

 ## Redirecting from HTTP to HTTPS

-Just like with other SSL certificates, Dokku's default nginx template will automatically redirect HTTP requests to HTTPS when a certificate is present.
+Dokku's default nginx template will automatically redirect HTTP requests to HTTPS when a certificate is present.

 You can [customize the nginx template](http://dokku.viewdocs.io/dokku/configuration/nginx/) if you want different behaviour.